 (Image courtesy bio.pisceswebdesign.com.)

 The evidence is building supporting the idea that there is a species of bacteria called Akkermansia muciniphila that, when present in substantial numbers in the colon, yields powerful effects.
 Akkermansia is unrelated to most other species that colonize the human intestinal tract (a member of an entirely different phylum, Verrucomicrobia, that includes many soil species).
-It is also unusual in that it does not feed on dietary prebiotic fibers like most other microbes that inhabit the human intestine, but feeds on the mucous lining (mucin or mucous polysaccharides) of the intestinal tract (mucin- and -phila, or love), while yielding metabolites that support other probiotic species.
-Although it consumes mucous, it also encourages intestinal mucous production and strengthens the intestinal barriers that reduces potential for inflammation.
+It is also unusual in that, while it can feed on dietary prebiotic fibers like most other microbes that inhabit the human intestine, it can also feed on the mucus lining (mucin or mucus polysaccharides) of the intestinal tract (mucin- and -phila, or love), while yielding metabolites that support other probiotic species.
+Although it consumes mucus, it also encourages intestinal mucus production and strengthens the intestinal barriers that reduces potential for inflammation.
 Akkermansia is believed to be a foundational microbe whose presence encourages the presence of other desirable species and has been associated with greater species diversity, a strong marker for health.